-The Mississippi Valley Council of the Boy Scouts of America will be kicking off the annual Scouting for Food drive on March 10.
-The Boy Scouts are asking for the community’s assistance in collecting food items to be donated by Scouts to local food banks in the Tri-State Area.
+The Mississippi Valley Council of the Boy Scouts of America will be kicking off the annual Scouting for Food drive on March 9.
+The Scouts are asking for the community’s assistance in collecting food items to be donated to local food banks in the Tri-State Area.

-On March 9, nearly 2,600 Boy Scouts and Cub Scouts will be going door-to-door to deliver Scouting for Food bags throughout their neighborhoods.
+On March 9, nearly 2,600 Scouts will be going door-to-door to deliver Scouting for Food bags throughout their neighborhoods.
 Scouts will then return on March 16 to collect the donated non-perishable food items left outside.
-All food remains in the area in which it is collected.
+All food remains in the community in which it is collected.
 Please help our Scouts give back to our community.

 Types of food needed: Non-perishable items only, preferably canned goods.
 (Examples: canned vegetables, canned fruit, canned meats, rice, beans, – nothing frozen or in glass containers)

 - Use the Buddy System

 - Don’t start distributing or collecting until 9:00 am

 - Call your local Food Pantry to let them know to expect your collection and give an approx. time of delivery

 - Turn in the Report Form by the appropriate date

 - Don’t forget to log your hours on the Journey to Excellence website

 - Respect the collection areas of other scouting units.
 It causes confusion and frustration when a unit expects to distribute and collect only to find out that their area is already done.